ProcStack/Arduino/LED_Color_Blending/README.md

 Is where the NeoPixels values are set, you can use ' byte fadeR, fadeG, fadeB; ' variables how ever you'd like once blended.

-I've since changed my method behind blending.

-This still uses a more brute force approach.

-Updates will come as I advance this code base.

 For ease of use, NeoPixels are amazing-